 The Sociedad Espanola de Paleontologia (Spanish Society of Palaeontology) has some documents on-line.
-They publish an internal bulletin, Noticias Paleontologicas which is available at their gopher.
-You can access at two last issues of the Revista Espanola de Paleontologia abstracts in the same directory, and also you can obtain more information about the Sociedad Espanola de Paleontologia at their web page.
+They publish an internal bulletin, Noticias Paleontologicas.
+You can access the Revista Espanola de Paleontologia abstracts in the same directory, and also you can obtain more information about the Sociedad Espanola de Paleontologia at their web page.

 The Fossil Society (Cleveland, OH) now has a web site, describing its purpose and activities.
 Glen J. Kuban, president of the society, has put together a very useful site on the Paluxy Dinosaur/"man track" controversy.
 He also has K-Paleo web site, which features a large menu of paleontology and geology-related Internet resources arranged by category (including over 200 dinosaur links!).

 Western Society of Malacologists established in 1968 as a society for the furtherance of research in Malacology.
 The membership consists of professionals, amateurs, and students.
 The WSM holds one annual meeting each year.